My First Guitar Lesson

 My Student’s First Guitar Lesson

 Today, I always start by tuning and playing the student’s guitar.
 Most guitars actually are pretty good out of the box, thanks to modern manufacturing.
 But I like to check that I can play it fairly well.
 I don’t want to give them a disadvantage from the start.
-Some guitars come with high action which can be sorted in a few minutes with an Allen key.
+Some guitars come with high action, this only takes a few minutes to tweak with an Allen key.

 I like to start with explaining how the guitar works, what pitch is and how the guitar relates to the piano.
-Most people have play a few notes on the piano and so get the different notes and understand how each note is a different pitch – which is really useful when it comes to understanding how the guitar works.
+Most people have play a few notes on the piano and so get the different notes and understand how each note is a different pitch.
+This is really useful when it comes to understanding how the guitar works.

 Next we’ll cover tuning, well standard tuning and why the guitar can go out of tune.
 I’ll talk about the myriad of different tuning out there, even though I only use two (standard and DADGAD) and explain that standard is probably the best tuning to learn on.

-At this point I’ll talk about chords and how they are written down.
+At this point I’ll talk about chords and how we write them out.
 Usually I’ll show them simple guitar chords like D and G – without talking about theory.
 Making sure they understand how it should sound, how they should sit and what a duff note sounds like.

 Normally by this time we’re out of time.
 If we’re not I’ll teach the beginning to “everybody hurts” – hey it’s just a simple finger picking around D to G!